WuYiming6526/HARD/README.md

 ---------

 ## How to install
-1. Download the pre-built AU plugin file `HARD.component`.
+1. Download `HARD-AUplugin.zip` from the releases.
-2. Copy `HARD.component` to your AU plugin installation path.
+2. Unzip the zip file and copy `HARD.component` to your AU plugin installation path.
 Typically the installation path is `/Users/[Your Username]/Library/Audio/Plug-Ins/Components/`.

 --------